simoncblyth/opticks/notes/sop/client_server_opticks_testing.rst

     #export JUNO_OPTICKS_PREFIX=/data1/blyth/local/opticks_Debug
     export JUNO_OPTICKS_PREFIX=/data1/blyth/local/opticks_Client

+Plus build and install folders.

 TODO : how to make OpticksClient release onto cvmfs ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* decide on naming and layout of OpticksClient tarball and cvmfs folders
+* decide on naming and layout of OpticksClient tarball and cvmfs folders and extend okdist-- to do that

 TODO : how to make JUNOSW+OpticksClient release onto cvmfs ?